Gwen Stefani Pregnant And Alone? Blake Shelton’s Shameful Family Past Reportedly To Blame

 Shelton and Stefani have been spending a lot of time together lately, including a trip to his Oklahoma ranch with the boys and enjoying an Easter weekend at her home in Hollywood.
 Based on their social media activity, nothing seems amiss about the couple’s relationship.

-The two haven’t spoken about their future plans together or the breakup rumors.
+The two haven’t spoken about their plans together or the breakup rumors.

 Fans can watch Blake Shelton and Gwen Stefani in action when new episodes of The Voice air Monday and Tuesday nights on NBC.